23 Latest SEO Trends that Work Always

 Unlike Search Engines, ChatGPT specialised in giving a defined answer to the User’s search query, and it also improves upon it by adding information into relevant topics that might be useful

-How To Define Entities on the Website
+How To Define Entities on The Website?

-Using the Main Entity Schema
+Using The Main Entity Schema

-Using the Main Entity Of Page Schema
+Using The Main Entity Of Page Schema

-Leveraging Local SEO
+Making Use of Local SEO

 2. Advanced SEO Perspectives to Consider in a Content Audit